 Boa Vista holidays

-Holidays to Boa Vista are your gateway to Cape Verde, a group of under-the-radar islands off the west coast of Africa.
+Boa Vista holidays are your entrance to Cape Verde, a group of low-key islands off the west coast of Africa that hold UNESCO Biosphere Reserve status.
+Here, you can expect year-round sunshine and unspoiled landscapes.

 Popular hotels in Boa Vista